-Eliminate Entry Points.
-Make sure there are no holes in window screens or broken areas of door sweeps, through which an animal may enter.
+Eliminate entry points.
+Make sure there are no holes in window screens or broken areas of door sweeps.
 Doors leading outside should also have self-closing hinges, and you should not have them propped open unsupervised when carrying things in or out through them.
 Walls should be checked as well – both inside and outside – for holes or cracks, and any that you find should be filled or covered.
 Keep an eye out for any telltale signs of visitors, such as droppings or evidence of chewing on wood or furnishings.

-Reduce Outdoor Clutter.
-The outside needs to be kept clean as well.
+Reduce outdoor clutter.
+The outside of your restaurant needs to be kept clean as well.
 Use trash cans that have tight-fitting lids, and make sure any dumpsters out back are not near any rear entrances.
-You want to provide an open space near any doorway to discourage rodents, which prefer to sneak along amid clutter and structures that offer cover.
-So if there is any vegetation nearby, trim it back so it can’t be used as a hidden approach to your door.
+Provide an open path near any doorway to discourage rodents, which prefer to sneak along amid clutter and structures that offer cover.
+If there's any vegetation nearby, trim it back so it can’t be used as a hidden approach to your door.

-Implement Rodent Control Methods.
-Set traps just in case one does manage to get inside.
-Poisons and chemicals are not appropriate for areas where food is prepared, so look for glue traps that do not use any.
+Implement rodent control methods.
+Set traps in case any rodents or insects manage to get inside.
+Poisons and chemicals are not appropriate for areas where food is prepared, so look for glue traps that do not use poison.
 Open traps are also unwise, but there are traps that the glue boards can fit inside, which can then be reused again with a fresh board when the old one is discarded.

 Time to Ace Your Restaurant Inspection

 Follow these tips and you should be prepared and at ease when the inspector next comes calling.
+Remember to consult your local guidelines for the most accurate information.
 There may not be any prize or reward for passing your inspection with flying colors, but the high grade you receive will keep guests returning to your restaurant – and encourage new ones to visit.
-And no reward could top that!